 - No degrading of parts due to heat warping and distortion

 - No degrading of part metallurgy or integrity

 - Surfaces are enhanced to provide improved performance

 Thermaspray uses the following five core bond coat application techniques:

 - Combustion Wire Metallizing: In this process, various metal wires are fed into an oxygen-acetylene gas mixture.
 It is then in a molten state and sprayed onto the part being processed.

 - Electric Arc: This process also uses materials in wire form, but in this case the heat source is the arcing of two electrically conductive wires.
 The material is melted and propelled onto the part at a greater velocity than seen in the metallizing process.
 Higher temperatures allow for an increased source of base materials, faster rates of deposition, and improved bond and coating density.

-- Thermal Spray: Like metallizing, our thermal spray is based on an oxygen-acetylene heat source.
+- Thermal Spray: Like metallizing, Thermaspray's thermal spray is based on an oxygen-acetylene heat source.
 Unlike metallizing, however, the material begins in powder form.
 This process provides a larger selection of base materials and better bonding and density.

 2. Polymer System (Top Coat)